 If you’re thinking about doing the Everest Base Camp trek and you need some tips, look no further.
 I recently came back from the iconic trek and whilst I was doing it I made a load of notes so I could help others who are about to embark on it too.

-Here is the ultimate guide to Everest Base Camp trek.
+The ultimate guide to Everest Base Camp trek

 1. Choosing the right company to go with to Everest Base Camp